copyrite/LwotcMinimalText/XComGame.md

 While in Overdrive, you will destroy cover and environmental objects while moving.

 ## Zone of Control
--15 aim and -4 mobility to all enemies in a {% ZOC_RADIUS_TILES %} tile radius around yourself.
+-15 aim and -4 mobility to all enemies in a {% ZOC_RADIUS_TILES %} tile range.

 ## Clutch Shot
 Fire a pistol shot that is guaranteed to hit.